 - ¼ cup BBQ sauce

-Apply your chosen rub liberally across the tenderloin.
+- Apply your chosen rub liberally across the loin.

 - Finish smoking, remove from smoker and leave to cool for 15-20 minutes before slicing and serving.